AGprofessional/how-to-get-started-with-git/README.md

 7. go to github.com quick setup page of your new repo, and copy the remote https url for your github repo
 8. on command line: git remote add origin <paste url>
-9. push local repo to repo on gihub.com by: git push -u origin master if error: error: src refspec master does not match any then use: git push solution will be to do this instead (CLI will tell you also):
+9. push local repo to repo on gihub.com by: git push -u origin master
+a. if error: error: src refspec master does not match any
+b.  then use: git push
+c.  solution will be to do this instead (CLI will tell you also):
 1. To push the current branch and set the remote as upstream: git push --set-upstream origin main
   2. authenticate in the browser